-Any supervisor on a City Performance Improvement Plan (CPIP) at the time of review is ineligible for any supervisor pay differential.

-- .311 Upon successful conclusion of a CPIP, the department head may submit a request, in writing, to the Personnel Director to apply a supervisory pay differential, which will be subject to all eligibility criteria herein and will not be retroactive; (see PPPM Section 700 for more information on CPIPs). - Any supervisor who has received disciplinary action in the year prior to the pay review date (see 214.22) is ineligible for any supervisor pay differential until a designated amount of time has elapsed past the effective date of the disciplinary action report (DAR) as follows: - .321 For a written reprimand, supervisory pay differential will not be applied until six (6) months following the effective date of the DAR. - .322 For a suspension or demotion, supervisory pay differential will not be applied until 12 months following the effective date of the DAR. - .323 Eligibility for the supervisory pay differential following a DAR is subject to both the timeframes outlined above as well as department head approval and will not be retroactive. - .324 The timeframes outlined in .22 above apply to these provisions. - .33 When a supervisor who was receiving a supervisory pay differential demotes to a non-supervisory position within the first year of promotion, the demotion rate will be calculated based upon the employee's base pay rate excluding the supervisory pay differential. - An employee's base pay rate shall not exceed the maximum of the pay range, regardless of the amount calculated under this policy section. - .35 Supervisory pay differential will not be retroactive. - .36 The Personnel Director or designee is responsible for the review and final approval of any salary change related to supervisory pay differential.
-The Personnel Director will make the final determination on the application of this policy section based on objective factors and available budget appropriations.
+200 .31 Any supervisor on a City Performance Improvement Plan (CPIP) at the time of review is ineligible for any supervisor pay differential.
+Teview is mengible for any supervisor pay differential. .311 Upon successful conclusion of a CPIP, the department head may submit a request, in writing, to the Personnel Director to apply a supervisory pay differential, which will be subject to all eligibility criteria herein and will not be retroactive; (see PPPM Section 700 for more information on CPIPs). .32 Any supervisor who has received disciplinary action in the year prior to the pay review date (see 214.22) is ineligible for any supervisor pay differential until a designated amount of time has elapsed past the effective date of the disciplinary action report (DAR) as follows: .321 For a written reprimand, supervisory pay differential will not be applied until six (6) months following the effective date of the DAR. .322 For a suspension or demotion, supervisory pay differential will not be applied until 12 months following the effective date of the DAR.
+202 Elizibility for the supervisory new differential following a DAD is .323 Eligibility for the supervisory pay differential following a DAR is subject to both the timeframes outlined above as well as department head approval and will not be retroactive. .324 The timeframes outlined in .22 above apply to these provisions. .33 When a supervisor who was receiving a supervisory pay differential demotes to a non-supervisory position within the first year of promotion, the demotion rate will be calculated based upon the employee's base pay rate excluding the supervisory pay differential. .34 An employee's base pay rate shall not exceed the maximum of the pay range, regardless of the amount calculated under this policy section. .35 Supervisory pay differential will not be retroactive. .36 .36 The Personnel Director or designee is responsible for the review and final approval of any salary change related to the Supervisory Pay Differential supervisory pay differential.
+The Personnel Director will make the final determination on the application of this policy section based on objective factors and available budget appropriations. actore and available budget appropriations.